 For the last three and a half years, I am into Bullet Journaling.
-It’s a simple framework for analog journaling, created by Ryder Carroll, and used by thousands across the world.
-It’s not like a planner that you get from the store that forces you to follow specific formats.
+It’s a simple framework for analog journaling, created by Ryder Carroll and used by thousands worldwide.
+It’s not like a planner you get from the store that forces you to follow specific formats.
 It’s an extensible, customizable, and re-hashable system that gives a variety of ways to use it — and there are thousands of “BuJo tips and tricks and templates” available online.

 One Column Layout

 I found ‘setting up BuJo’ a tedious task.
 For some reason, it never worked for me.
 For the last few months, I am using Pennline note — a long note of 190 mm X 105 mm dimension, which restricts me from creating anything other than a one-column layout.